Penn Office of Information Security is available to respond to computing security incidents and can be reached at:

 - E-mail: security@isc.upenn.edu

 IMPORTANT!
-If you believe that the issue you wish to report involves a possible threat to the personal safety of yourself or any other person, or if you believe that it involves criminal activity (including identity theft), we strongly urge you to report it directly to Penn Public Safety by calling them at 511 (on-campus) or 215-573-3333 (off-campus/cell phone).
-Although Penn Office of Information Security is not a law enforcement agency, we will consult with Public Safety on criminal investigations involving computing security.
+If you believe that the issue you wish to report involves a possible threat to the personal safety of yourself or any other person, or if you think that it involves criminal activity (including identity theft), we strongly urge you to report it directly to Penn Public Safety by calling them at 511 (on-campus) or 215-573-3333 (off-campus/cell phone).
+Although the Penn Office of Information Security is not a law enforcement agency, we will consult with Public Safety on criminal investigations involving computing security.

-If you're unsure about what you should report, or how you should report it, here are a few suggestions:
+If you're unsure about what you should report or how you should report it, here are a few suggestions:

-The above does not cover all situations, therefore, if you suspect a computing security issue it is better to contact the Office of Information Security to mitigate any risk.
+The above does not cover all situations; therefore, if you suspect a computing security issue, it is better to contact the Office of Information Security to mitigate any risk.